 After last years racing and our demoralizing defeat to the enemy( Oracle ) , I am still a firm believer that we have the technological skill and the sailors to take this piece of silver from the Americans .

 Americas Cup News: Although we are in the middle of Winter here in Auckland and although traffic flow into the Bed and Breakfast is slower ; I find great delight in seeing the Billionaires involved in the Americas Cup already starting to moan .

-The lack of clarity from holders Oracle Team USA around the next America’s Cup looks to have cost organisers its challenger of record.
+The lack of clarity from holders Oracle Team USA around the next America’s Cup looks to have cost organizers its challenger of record.

-Hamilton Island Yacht Club today advised America’s Cup organisers of their intention to withdraw Team Australia from the 35th America’s Cup.
+Hamilton Island Yacht Club today advised America’s Cup organizers of their intention to withdraw Team Australia from the 35th America’s Cup.

 A statement from the syndicate said it was proving too difficult for a start-up commercial team to put a challenge together when no dates or venue have been confirmed for the event.

 Russell Coutts, director of the America’s Cup Event Authority (ACEA) said he was very disappointed to receive the news.

 “We were excited to have Australia as a challenger and we were also looking forward to the prospect of holding America’s Cup World Series events in Australia,” said Coutts.

 But our focus going forward is with the teams that have already submitted challenges and the teams that have told us of their intent to do so before the entry deadline on August 8th.

 In a competitors meeting held in Los Angeles last weekend, several teams expressed their reservations over the two remaining venue options – San Diego and Bermuda – and emphasized the a lack of certainly around dates and venue was hampering efforts to secure funding.